microsoft/azure-pipelines-yaml/design/pipeline-caching.md

 ### Cache Scoping

 Getting scoping right is important for maximising cache hits and but also avoiding the cache becoming an attack vector to insert malicous code into official/master builds.
+A cache scope will be defined by the pipeline ID, the Git repos and refs that are being built and any other special considerations - such as whether the build is for a particular pull request.
+For regular builds on a branch (non PR scenario) a single scope will be used and the job will have read/write access to this scope.

-As a result we will automatically scope caches to the branch that they are running against.
-The caches will also be hierarchical so a feature branch will be able to get a hit on the master, but when populating the cache in the ```saveCache:``` step, the contents of that cache won't be used on the master build.
+For PR builds it is a little bit more complex because we want the PR build to be able to use the scope for the source or target branch of it is available.
+So i nthe PR scenario the job will have access to three scopes, one that represents the target branch, one that represents the source branch (these will both be R/O) and a third which represents the PR specifically.
+The PR scope will be tried first, then the source branch and then the target branch.
+In general topic-branch workflows the first build on a PR branch will be a cache miss on PR scope, the source branch will also likely be a miss but the third scope should be a hit (the target branch).
+The reason for these precedence rules is to allow for the most specific cache to be used.

-For PR builds, the PR build will use the cache of the branch it is merging into or from with preference been given to the branch it is merging from.
-At this stage, PR builds, regardless of whether they are from a branch within the repo or from a forked clone will not be able to store content in the cache.
+When saving the cache, the entry will only be associated with one scope.
+The task will attempt to save the cache against the entries in precedence order.
+It is expected though that the first entry in the precendence list will have read/write access.

 ### Cache Expiry